-BP-random integer-NameNode-IP address-creation time

-Top level directory for datanodes.
+BP-random integer-NameNode- IP address-creation time Top level directory for datanodes.
 The naming convention for this directory is significant and constitutes a form of cluster metadata.
 The name is a block pool ID.
 "BP" stands for "block pool," the abstraction that collects a set of blocks belonging to a single namespace.
 In the case of a federated deployment, there are multiple "BP" sub-directories, one for each block pool.
 The remaining components form a unique ID: a random integer, followed by the IP address of the NameNode that created the block pool, followed by creation time.

-VERSION

-Text file containing multiple properties, such as layoutVersion, clusterId and cTime, which is much like the NameNode and JournalNode.
-There is a VERSION file tracked for the entire DataNode as well as a separate VERSION file in each block pool sub-directory.

-In addition to the properties already discussed earlier, the DataNode's VERSION files also contain:

-storageType storageType field is set to

-DATA_NODE.

-blockpoolID Repeats the block pool ID information

-encoded into the sub-directory name.

-finalized/rbw

-Both finalized and rbw contain a directory structure for block storage.
-This holds numerous block files, which contain HDFS file data and the corresponding .meta files, which contain checksum information. rbw stands for "replica being written".
-This area contains blocks that are still being written to by an HDFS client.
-The finalized sub-directory contains blocks that are not being written to by a client and have been completed.
+VERSION layoutVersion, c the NameNode file tracked for t ing multiple properties, such as lusterId and cTime, which is much like and JournalNode.
+There is a VERSION he entire DataNode as well as a DN file in each block pool sub-directory. e properties already discussed earlier, VERSION files also contain: storageType storageType field is set to DATA_NODE. blockpoolID Repeats the block pool ID information encoded into the sub-directory name. finalized/rbw for block storage contain HDFS file files, which cont for "replica bein that are still bein finalized sub-dire ed and rbw contain a directory structure e.
+This holds numerous block files, which e data and the corresponding .meta ain checksum information. rbw stands g written".
+This area contains blocks ng written to by an HDFS client.
+The ectory contains blocks that are not by a client and have been completed. lazyPersist transient data to to disk in the ba a lazyPersist sub persistence of in rating a new feature to support writing o memory, followed by lazy persistence ckground.
+If this feature is in use, then -directory is present and used for lazy -memory blocks to disk.
+We'll cover this ature in greater detail in a future blog scanner.cursor e "cursor state" is saved. uns a block scanner which periodically verification of each block file on disk.

-lazyPersist

-HDFS is incorporating a new feature to support writing transient data to memory, followed by lazy persistence to disk in the background.
-If this feature is in use, then a lazyPersist sub-directory is present and used for lazy persistence of in-memory blocks to disk.
-We'll cover this exciting new feature in greater detail in a future blog post.

-scanner.cursor File to which the "cursor state" is saved.

-The DataNode runs a block scanner which periodically does checksum verification of each block file on disk.